CVE-2025-54992: CWE-611: Improper Restriction of XML External Entity Reference in telstra open-kilda

 Technical Analysis

-CVE-2025-54992 is a medium-severity vulnerability identified in the open-source OpenFlow controller OpenKilda, developed by Telstra.
-The vulnerability is classified under CWE-611, which pertains to Improper Restriction of XML External Entity (XXE) Reference.
-Specifically, versions of OpenKilda prior to 1.164.0 are affected.
-The vulnerability allows unauthenticated attackers to exploit an XML external entity injection flaw in the OpenKilda UI component.
-When combined with another vulnerability referenced as GHSL-2025-024, this XXE flaw enables attackers to exfiltrate sensitive information from the system hosting the OpenKilda UI.
-The vulnerability does not require any authentication or user interaction, and it can be exploited remotely over the network.
-The CVSS 4.0 base score is 6.9, reflecting a medium severity level, with an attack vector of network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), and no user interaction needed (UI:N).
-The impact is limited to confidentiality (VC:L), with no impact on integrity or availability.
+CVE-2025-54992 is a medium-severity vulnerability affecting versions of Telstra's open-source OpenFlow controller OpenKilda prior to 1.164.0.
+The vulnerability is classified as CWE-611, which corresponds to Improper Restriction of XML External Entity (XXE) Reference.
+XXE vulnerabilities arise when XML parsers process external entity references without proper validation or restriction, allowing attackers to read arbitrary files or cause denial of service.
+In this case, the vulnerability allows unauthenticated attackers to exploit the OpenKilda UI instance by injecting malicious XML payloads.
+When combined with another vulnerability (GHSL-2025-024), this XXE flaw enables attackers to exfiltrate sensitive information from the system running the OpenKilda UI.
+The vulnerability does not require authentication or user interaction, and the attack vector is network-based (remote).
+The CVSS 4.0 base score is 6.9, reflecting a medium severity level, with the main impact being confidentiality loss due to information disclosure.
 The vulnerability has been patched in OpenKilda version 1.164.0.
-No known exploits are currently reported in the wild.
-OpenKilda is an OpenFlow controller used in software-defined networking (SDN) environments to manage network flows dynamically, making it a critical component in network infrastructure management.
+No known exploits are reported in the wild yet.
+OpenKilda is a software-defined networking (SDN) controller used to manage OpenFlow-enabled network devices, often deployed in large-scale network environments to optimize traffic flow and network programmability.
+The vulnerability could be leveraged by attackers to gain insight into network configurations, credentials, or other sensitive data, potentially facilitating further attacks or network disruptions.

 Potential Impact